Starting the important conversations

 Think about your organisation and industry, or a particular leader, to identify the best potential motivator for taking action.
 For some, it’s profit and profitability.
 For others, it’s their reputation with customers.
 For certain organisations, it will be about being seen as an employer of choice, whereas for others it will be driven from a health and safety or legal compliance standpoint.

-Whatever the driving motivation is, all leaders must create safe workplaces where everyone can bring their whole selves to work.
+Importantly, organisations have been under an obligation to comply with the new Australian positive duty to prevent sexual harassment and related inappropriate conduct since 13 December 2022.
+This has provided a timely and compelling motivation for change.
+Whatever the motivation is, all leaders must create safe workplaces where everyone can bring their whole selves to work.

 An example conversation script to help you get started